Last updated on July 27th, 2018 at 10:34 am

 Once you’re able to convince people that you really know your stuff and you can be trusted and taken for an expert, they’ll readily buy whatever you pitch at them.
 If you try to put up sales pages right after creating your information product (in a bid to start making money right away), you’ll fail like never before!
 People are hard to convince these days, so before you can get them to part with their hard-earned money, you must have proven beyond doubt that they won’t regret doing that.

-Suggested reading: Information marketing
+Suggested reading: Information Marketing in Nigeria: My Experience

 13. Online directory